-Most people might call a medium living room one that is about 12 by 18 square feet in area.
-This would include a conversation area for about 6 to 7 people, each seated, and with a freestanding television and a fireplace.
-If the television is mounted on a wall, it would give more open area in the room or for another chair or small table.
-To accommodate 10 people you would probably need to create conversation areas in all four corners of the room.
-Otherwise, this medium-sized living room is usually large enough to be enjoyed by a medium-sized family, whether they be watching an evening of television or playing a game or enjoying another type of activity.
+Most people might call a medium size living room one that is about 12 by 18 square feet in area.
+A living room of this standard size would include a conversation area for roughly six to seven people, each seated, whether on chairs or a standard sofa.
+This size living room could also accommodate a freestanding television and a fireplace.
+If the television is mounted on a wall, it could create a more open area in the room, or space for another chair or a small table.

 A Large Living Room

-Even if you don’t entertain a lot of guests, or if you entertain for the most part in another room of your home, such as the kitchen or patio, you might not need a large living room.
-This also goes if you live in a part of the country where the outdoors serves as your entertaining area.
-In these cases, a small living room just might be the best use of your space while the outdoors or atrium would serve as a social area.
+If you don’t typically entertain a lot of guests, or if you choose to entertain for the most part in another room of your home such as the kitchen or patio, you might not need a large living room in your home.
+This is also true if you live in a part of the country where the outdoors can and does serve as your main entertaining area.
+In these cases, a small living room might be the best use of the space you have, while the outdoors or atrium could serve as a social area much of the time.

-For everything we hear in the media and otherwise about the stagnation of wages and the loss of household incomes, not to mention the loss or shrinkage of the middle class, increases in income equality, and other gloom and doom reports about the future of Americans when it comes to homes that Americans are buying and living in, the future is actually quite bright.
-The homes Americans are purchasing now are considerably larger than the homes their parents bought only a few years ago.
-Homes, most notably the living rooms that they have purchased are larger than the homes that their parents or even their grandparents bought in the 1970s.
-And the homes that Americans are purchasing today have almost twice the space compared to homes purchased 42 years ago.
+For everything we hear in the media and otherwise about the stagnation of wages and the loss of household incomes, not to mention the loss or shrinkage of the middle class, increases in income equality, and other gloom and doom reports about the future of Americans when it comes to the economy, the future in the U.S. is actually quite bright.
+The homes Americans are purchasing now are considerably larger than the homes their parents bought only a few decades ago.
+In the average home in the U.S., the average living room is much larger than those found in the homes that their parents or even their grandparents bought in the 1970s and before.
+Also, the homes that Americans are purchasing today have almost twice the space of those homes purchased 42 or more years ago.

-It is also important to note that not only are the homes Americans are buying today larger than those bought only a few years ago, but they are cheaper to own and operate than homes owned by their parents and grandparents.
-Homes today are much more energy-efficient, are larger, and with more rooms than in years past.
-Not only that, but living rooms contain fireplaces and other amenities than were far less common than in years past.
-Homes today include modern features such as central heating and air conditioning (more than 90 percent in 2015).
-In years past, features such as these would have been considered needless luxuries.
+It is also important to note that not only are the homes Americans are buying today larger than those bought only a few decades ago, they are cheaper to own and operate than the homes owned by their parents and grandparents.
+Homes today are much more energy-efficient, are larger, and come with more rooms than the homes of years past.
+Not only this, but living rooms contain fireplaces and other luxury features that were far less common in the average living room in years past.
+Homes today include modern features, such as central heating and air conditioning, with over 90 percent of homes equipped with these convenient amenities in 2015.
+In years past, features such as these would have been considered luxuries, not necessities.

-It is safe to say that although the standard in homes has gotten better in recent years, living rooms have led the list of attractive features for homeowners.
-It would be an undeniable fact that living rooms have gotten larger and as a result more comfortable, but so have other rooms in the average American home.
-It is also worth noting that building materials have also gotten better, which has made what we have now much more attractive and more fun to live in.
+It is safe to say that although the standard in homes has improved in recent years, living rooms have led the list of attractive additional features for homeowners.
+It is an undeniable fact that living rooms have gotten larger and as a result more comfortable, but so have other rooms in the average home in the U.S. It is also worth noting that building materials have also improved in quality, which have made modern homes more customizable and more attractive overall.

-Overall, the increase in the amount of living space, not to mention amenities such as larger garages, fireplaces, and others have made homes of today much more elegant and livable.
-This is especially notable when you consider, as mentioned above, that the average family size is decreasing.
-The improvements in housing quality, increase in the number of housing features, the relative affordability of new homes means that the living standards enjoyed by Americans today is gradually, but consistently improving for millions of Americans living today.
+Overall, the increase in the amount of living space, not to mention the addition of amenities like larger garages, fireplaces, and other such features, have made the average home of today much more elegant and livable than the homes of the past.
+This is a direct contrast to the decrease in family sizes over the same amount of time.
+Improvements in housing quality, increases in the number of housing features, and the relative affordability of new homes, all mean that the living standard enjoyed by Americans today is consistently improving.